chain/txvm/protocol/txvm/examples/account.md

 to await the next operation.
 In TxVM assembly language that’s simply:

 ```
-get get [main] output
+get get [...main...] output
 ```

-Here, [main] is a placeholder for the code of the account contract’s main body.
+Here, `[...main...]` is a placeholder for the code of the account contract’s main body.
 We’ll develop that in the following sections.

 First let’s choose a convention for the two items stored on the account contract’s stack: let’s say that the value containing the